Get to Know the Parts of a Debit or Credit Card

 1. Bank branding: This section identifies your card issuer.
 Cards typically show your lender’s name, but they may display a logo for a specific program instead.
 For example, some cards are branded with rewards programs or retailer names.

 2. Card number: The card number is one of the most important parts of your card.
-It is a 16-digit number that identifies your account with the card issuer, and those are the digits you need to provide when making purchases online or by phone.
-If you use American Express, the card number is only 15 digits.
+It's a number that identifies your account with the card issuer, and those are the digits you need to provide when making purchases online or by phone.
+It's typically 16 digits, though some manufacturers use as little as 14 or as many as 19.

 Keep your card number private.
 Be careful where you write it down, and limit who you give the number to—whether you type in the number or give your card to somebody, even for a moment.
 When thieves steal card numbers, they can use that information to make purchases in your account.
 You might not have to pay for those purchases, but cleaning up the mess can be inconvenient.